A new style of "drawing" I've been experimenting on the walls of my studio.

 - somethingnewi

-- at the moment Savannah, GA, Occasionally on the road traveling, sometimes, Japan
+- at the moment New York City, Occasionally on the road traveling.

 Blog Archive